Tkachuk's three points help Flames beat Canucks - TSN.ca

 Dan Vladar made 23 saves for a Flames team that lost 1-0 in overtime to the Buffalo Sabres in Calgary on Friday.

-Despite playing its second game in two days, the Flames overpowered the home side early and often, outshooting Vancouver 44-25 to improve to 7-4-1 in the second half of back-to-backs this season.
+Despite playing their second game in two days, the Flames overpowered the home side early and often, outshooting Vancouver 44-25 to improve to 7-4-1 in the second half of back-to-backs this season.

+Calgary's head coach Darryl Sutter changed up his lines Saturday and liked the result.

+"We’re a team that has to kill plays.
+If we’re going to try to make fancy plays and long plays, that don’t work for our team," he said.
+"It’s one of the reasons we changed lines up.
+There’s getting to be too many 70-footers and home runs.
+You’ve got to touch all the bases.
+Tonight we had more guys doing it."

 Thatcher Demko stopped 25-of-29 shots for the Canucks before being replaced by Jaroslav Halak to start the third period.
 Halak made 14 saves in relief.